Midnight sun: White nights

-Locations where the Sun remains less than 6 (or 7) degrees below the horizon – between 60° 34’ (or 59° 34’) latitude and the polar circle – experience midnight civil twilight instead of midnight sun, so that daytime activities, such as reading, are still possible without artificial light on a clear night.
+Locations where the Sun remains less than 6 (or 7) degrees below the horizon – between about 60° 34’ (or 59° 34’) latitude and the polar circle – experience midnight twilight instead of midnight sun, so that daytime activities, such as reading, are still possible without artificial light on a clear night.
 This happens in both Northern Hemisphere summer solstice and Southern Hemisphere summer solstice.
-The lowest latitude to experience midnight sun without golden hour is 72°33′43″ North or South.
+The lowest latitude to experience midnight sun without a golden hour is about 72°34′ North or South.

 White Nights have become a common symbol of Saint Petersburg, Russia, where they occur from about 11 June to 1 July, and the last 10 days of June are celebrated with cultural events known as the White Nights Festival.
+The phenomenon carries similar significance for Fairbanks, Alaska, where an annual Midnight Sun Game baseball competition has been contested since 1906 in the twilight surrounding midnight on June 21.

 The northernmost tip of Antarctica also experiences white nights near the Southern Hemisphere summer solstice.

 Explanation

 Since the axial tilt of Earth is considerable (23 degrees, 26 minutes, 21.41196 seconds), at high latitudes the Sun does not set in summer; rather, it remains continuously visible for one day during the summer solstice at the polar circle, for several weeks only 100 km closer to the pole, and for six months at the pole.
 At extreme latitudes, midnight sun is usually referred to as polar day.

-At the poles themselves, the Sun rises and sets only once each year on the equinox.
-During the six months that the Sun is above the horizon, it spends the days appearing to continuously move in circles around the observer, gradually spiralling higher and reaching its highest circuit of the sky at the summer solstice.
+At the poles themselves, the Sun rises and sets only once each year on the equinoxes.
+During the six months that the Sun is above the horizon, it spends the days appearing to continuously move in circles around the observer, gradually spiraling higher and reaching its highest circuit of the sky at the summer solstice, before beginning to sink lower, setting just after the autumnal equinox.